bcmdr/hexo-blog/source/_posts/How-to-Upload-a-Starter-Files-Repo-to-Your-Personal-Github.md

 ---
-title: How to Upload a Starter Files Repo to Your Personal Github
+title: How to Upload a Starter Files Repository to Your Personal Github
 date: 2018-05-16 21:14:34
 categories:
-- Development
+- Tutorials
 tags:
 - GitHub
+- Web Development
-- WebDev
+- Development
 ---

 ## Short and Sweet